jsturtevant/docker-azure-fundamentals-workshop/labs/lab1/Hands-on-with-Containers.md

 	$ docker run -it ubuntu /bin/bash
 	```

     You are now at at an Ubuntu bash prompt.
 The  ```-i```  flag starts an interactive container meaning that the prompt we enter will be from within the container.
 The  ```-t```  flag creates a pseudo-TTY that attaches  stdin  and  stdout.
-The ```bin/bash``` tells the container to run the bash command when it starts up.
+The ```bin/bash``` tells the container the startup command to run the bash when it starts.

     Give it a try by running something like: